-The school maintains an appropriate number of first aid trained staff to meet the level of care required for our students in addition to the first aid room being staffed from 11am-3pm by our Registered Nurses.
+The school maintains an exceptionally large number of first aid trained staff to meet the level of care required for our students.
 The first aiders are responsible for looking after unwell or injured students and referring on where necessary, coordinating first aid supplies, individual student management plans, medication administration and communicating with parents regarding student's health needs when necessary.

 A parent or guardian will always be notified via a printed first aid summary if their child has required First Aid.
 If your student has become unwell or has sustained an injury that requires going home or further treatment, the parent or guardian will be notified via phone.
 Parents may also receive phone calls to touch base about a students medical condition, treatment or mental well being.

-As school nurses we are often asked the same questions from many parents so we have put together a few Frequently Asked Questions that may be of assistance to families:
+As school first aiders we are often asked the same questions from many parents so we have put together a few Frequently Asked Questions that may be of assistance to families:

 Q) My child has a cough should I send them to school?

 A) If your child does not have a temperature, does not have a runny nose or productive/mucousy cough and is otherwise generally feel well, they can attend school.
 Always keep in mind that a cough can sometimes be a symptom of asthma and this should also be ruled out.
 If your child’s learning becomes affected or their condition deteriorates, you may be asked to collect them from school - not only for their benefit, but other class members and staff.